 We are studying CRLX301 in a Phase 1/2a trial in patients with advanced solid tumor malignancies in order to evaluate the safety of the drug and establish an MTD for two dosing schedules.
-We explored tolerability of dose ranges when the drug candidate was administered once every three weeks and have determined an MTD for this dosing schedule.
-We are exploring a weekly dosing schedule to determine the MTD for that regimen.
+In the Phase 1 stage of the clinical trial we explored tolerability of dose ranges when the CRLX301 was administered once every three weeks and have determined an MTD for this dosing schedule.
+We are also exploring a weekly dosing schedule as part of the Phase 1 stage of the trial to determine the MTD for that regimen.
 These parallel paths will allow us to determine the recommended Phase 2 dose with the preferred dosing schedule.
+The Phase 2a expansion of this clinical trial includes two stages.
+Stage 1 is designed to further establish the safety and tolerability of each dosing schedule and to provide additional data on pharmacokinetics, pharmacodynamics and antitumor activity.
+Stage 2 will enroll additional patients with specific tumor types using the optimal dosing schedule.